routejs/docs/Middlewares.md

 });
 ```

-Routejs catches error and automatically call the error-handling middlewares, but you can manually call error-handling middleware by passing error as an argument in `next()` function.
+Routejs catches error and automatically call the Error-handler middlewares.
-If we pass error as an argument in `next()` function, it will skip all middlewares and only calls the error-handling middleware.
+If we pass error as an argument in `next()` function, it will skip all middlewares and only calls the next error-handler middleware.

 ```php
 app.get("/", function (req, res) {